shavit2310/Driver-Utilities-Jetson-nano/README.md

   These libraries are able to be used in external projects by linking to libjetson-inference and libjetson-utils.

-Code Examples
+## Code Examples

   Introductory code walkthroughs of using the library are covered during these steps of the Hello AI World tutorial:

-    Coding Your Own Image Recognition Program (Python)
+## Pre-Trained Models

-Extra Resources
+## Extra Resources

   In this area, links and resources for this project: